7 CV formatting tips that will get you more interviews

 The good news is that by making a few simple format changes to your CV, you can make some big improvements that will hugely increase your chances of landing job interviews.

-Take a look at the following tips and see if there's anything you can use to boost your CV.
+Take a look at the following tips and see if there's anything you can use to boost your CV - it may also help to check out our professional CV samples.

 1. Decrease your CV page margins